vefunder/protocol-research-review/articles/spiraldao/Spiral_DAO.md

 While most contributors are anonymous, the team behind the project possesses diverse backgrounds in the crypto industry, including market making on CEXs, quantitative analysis, angel investing, arbitrage, and yield farming.

-Several contributors have been involved in the space since 2012-2013 and have previously built projects such as a yield farming aggregator (2020).
-The team also benefits from the advice and guidance of notable figures in the DeFi space, such as Redacted Cartel founder, Sami.
+Several contributors have been involved in the space since 2012-2013 and have previously built projects such as the [Dracula](https://defillama.com/protocol/dracula) yield farming aggregator (2020).
+The team also benefits from the advice and guidance of notable figures in the DeFi space, such as the founder of cp0x (validators in multiple DeFi applications) and Sami (Redacted Cartel founder).
 A core contributor was also involved in a white hat attack in 2021, where over $1m of assets were returned.

 We asked Spiral DAO for more information about contributors' roles.
 We were told that the DAO plans to make its structure more transparent at a later stage.
 Below is a partial list of contributors based on the latest information obtained: